-So, when coming up with our own referral programs, design them with this in mind: If you would not want to receive the request, why would your members?
+So, how can you create a better member referral campaign?
+It starts by keeping one important thing in mind: If you would not want to receive the request, why would your members?

 “You have to make it fun,” said Elisa Pratt during a conversation about her member-exclusive Sidecar course, “Who is your member of 2030?”.
 “You try to get it out of them and in different ways so it doesn't feel like you're turning them into recruiters because they don't want to be recruiters.
 So you just have to get creative with how you ask them and extract the referrals and the contact information.”